How to Plant, Grow, and Care for Bachelor’s Buttons

 Seed is the easiest way to propagate these plants and the way that most people choose.
 You can sow seeds directly in the soil or start them in containers.

-Once your soil’s prepared, mist it to dampen the surface, and then tuck the seeds just beneath the surface of the soil.
-They will germinate in 7-14 days.
-Once germinated, you should thin them down to one plant each 8-12″ or so.
-I recommend 12″ for extra growing space.
+Once your soil’s prepared, mist it to dampen the surface and then tuck the seeds just beneath the surface.
+They will germinate in seven to fourteen days.
+Once germinated, you should thin them down to one plant every eight to twelve inches or so.
+I recommend twelve inches for extra growing space.

 Your plants will fill in the space once they begin to really push up leaves and stems, and in time they’ll flower.
 These flowers can produce open-pollinated seeds for next year if you’d like!

-To collect seeds from your bachelor button plants, wait until the flowers have faded naturally on the plant and fully dried.
-Cut the flower off of its stalk, and then break it up to reveal the seeds hiding within.
+To collect seeds from your bachelor’s buttons, wait until the flowers have faded naturally and fully dried.
+Cut the flower off its stalk, then break it up to reveal the seeds hiding within.
 The seeds are oblong in shape with a tuft of brownish hair at the end.

-Allow your seeds to dry for 7-10 days in a cool, dry location, and then store them until the next planting season.
+Allow your seeds to dry for seven to ten days in a cool, dry location, and then store them until the next planting season.

 Repotting

-Growing the bachelor button flower in pots is also optional, and they don’t need repotting.
+Growing the bachelor’s buttons in pots is also optional; they don’t need repotting.
 As long as you begin with a pot that is about a foot wide, one plant will cheerfully grow in its available space until it dies back in the fall.

 Place a thin layer of compost over the soil at the plant’s base, and you’re done!